Yellow Line (Mumbai Metro): Metro 2B

-The foundation stone for the Metro 2B was laid by Prime Minister Narendra Modi on 24 December 2016.
+Metro 2B is 23.643 km long and connects DN Nagar to Mankhurd with 20 stations.
+The foundation stone for Metro 2B was laid by Prime Minister Narendra Modi on 24 December 2016.
+The MMRDA utilized a drone to carry out survey work for Metro 2B.
+The drones were fitted with a 360-degree camera that provides up to 3 millimeter accuracy.
+The aerial survey takes less time than a regular survey, achieves greater accuracy and helps protect against false claims for compensation.
 The MMRDA invited bids for civil work on Metro 2B on 4 January 2017.
 Metro 2B was divided into four packages - ESIC Nagar to Khira Nagar, Saraswat Nagar to ILFS, MTNL Metro to Chembur, and Diamond Garden to Mandale.
 Metro 2B was tendered alongside Metro 4.
 L&T, Afcons Infrastructure, Tata, NCC and JMC, Reliance Infrastructure-RdE, JKumar Group, ITD Cementation, CHEC-TPL bid for packages on both Metro 2B and Metro 4.
-Simplex Infrastructures and a consortium of GHEC-RCC-JV-China placed bids only for some packages of Metro 2B.
+Simplex Infrastructure and a consortium of GHEC-RCC-JV-China placed bids only for some packages of Metro 2B.
 A total of 10 firms and/or consortia submitted bids for the two lines.
+The MMRDA shortlisted 8 bidders for the contract to build the Mandale depot in November 2017.